spinnaker/spinnaker.github.io/community/releases/next-release-preview/index.md

 **NOTES**:
   * To use ECS service tags, your Amazon ECS account must be opted into using the _long Amazon Resource Name (ARN)_ format.
 See [AWS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-account-settings.html#ecs-resource-ids) for details.
   * This feature adds validation which requires deploy stage `moniker` values for `app`, `stack`, and `detail` to match top-level `application`, `stack`, and `freeFormDetails` values _if both are present_.
 Existing pipelines which contain both with different values will need to remove one set or update them to match.

+### Amazon ECS Task Definition caching improvements

+Starting in 1.24, the Amazon ECS provider will only cache task definitions associated with Amazon ECS services.
+Previously, every "active" task definition in the account would be cached, regardless of association with a service.
+This change does not entail any user-facing changes, but operators may notice a smaller cache footprint and fewer API calls to Amazon ECS.